 When you work in birth photography, you need to ask yourself, “Am I providing a service that best serves and respects the mother and her experience, or my own needs for ‘the’ shot?”

-Lael Stone, a fellow birth attendant and birth educator, runs birth workshops for practitioners – be it natural therapists, photographers or other – anyone who works with pregnant and labouring women.
-I highly recommend all health/birth professionals attend.
+Lael Stone, a doula and birth educator at About Birth, runs birth workshops for health practitioners.
 She says: “The delicate hormonal system that is in play when a women is in labour can very easily be thrown off course when a woman experiences interruptions and distractions when birthing.
 Ideally when a woman is in her birthing zone she is in a quiet, dark, warm environment, with minimal talking and a safe energy surrounding her.
 When we invite other people in to our birthing space it is important that they are clear on how to be at this incredibly heightened time.”